 Depending on your location, Riga can be reached by plane, train, bus, boat or car.

 - Riga Airport information can be found here.
-Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!) and when we do need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner or Flight Hub.
+Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!) and we arrived in Riga from Zagreb (via Warsaw).
+When we do need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner.
 Tip: You can book your transfer from the Riga Airport to the city in advance.

 - There are five regional train lines, but only a few international train connections (Estonia, Russia and Belarus).